 - You can buy items at the counter for later consumption.
-A Konditorei makes a grand place to pick up little gifts to take back home with you, as their packaging is often both stylish and unique to the location
+Incidentally, a Konditorei makes a grand place to pick up little gifts to take back home with you: the packaging is often both stylish and unique to the location

 - The ambience may be a little noisier than in a coffee house, with fewer tables occupied by just one individual.
-You come here for cake and company, rather than coffee and quiet
+You come here for cake and company

 - The decor might be somewhat less austere, the ceilings lower, the tables a touch closer together

-- It may be part of a group; the traditional coffee houses are all single locations, while a Konditorei business may have two or more locations
+- It may be part of a group; the classic coffee houses are all standalone locations, while a Konditorei business may have several branches

 - It calls itself a Konditorei (that’s a pretty big hint, frankly) or Zuckerbäcker (literally: sugar baker)